by Native Instruments

 Acoustic

-Flutes, dulcimers, recorders, bagpipes, fiddles, plus a brand-new hurdy gurdy, and a range of gongs and percussion sounds with editable MIDI patterns.
+Flutes, dulcimers, recorders, bagpipes, fiddles, plus a brand-new hurdy-gurdy and a range of gongs and percussion sounds with editable MIDI patterns.
 The Acoustic collection packs 60 meticulously recorded instruments that let you add layers of unique character to tracks.
 Cross borders and continents to tap into distinctive, authentic sounds from a huge range of locations, including Ireland, Turkey, Japan, Cuba, Armenia, and beyond.

 Band

 Whether it’s rock, funk, jazz, or soul, you can find the authentic sounds you need in the Band collection with a range of acoustic and electric sounds – newly added guitars, plus basses, organs, horns, and e-pianos.
-The collection also has a range of drum kits, which come with preset grooves that can be exported with MIDI drag and drop.
+The collection also has a range of drum kits with preset grooves that can be exported with MIDI drag and drop.
 Choose from different articulations and playing styles, and dial in extra character with a range of controls, including vibrato and sustain.

 Beats